jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 ### Placement Data

 There are no standard Placement data subsection values at this time.
-If the placer algorithms specified is for a 'placer hook' the data subsection may contain any values expected by the Hook Function.
+If the placer algorithms specified is for a "placer hook" the data subsection may contain any values expected by the Hook Function.

 ### Builtin Placer Algorithms

-SquidSpace.js includes a number of builtin placer algorithms, any of which may be overridden by a 'placer hook function' using the same name and using the same options.
+SquidSpace.js includes a number of builtin placer algorithms, any of which may be overridden by a "placer hook function" using the same name and using the same options.

 The builtin placer algorithms are: